Living fossil: Characteristics

-The first two are required for recognition as a living fossil status; some authors also require the third, others merely note it as a frequent trait.
+The first two are required for recognition as a living fossil; some authors also require the third, others merely note it as a frequent trait.

 Such criteria are neither well-defined nor clearly quantifiable, but modern methods for analyzing evolutionary dynamics can document the distinctive tempo of stasis.
-Lineages that exhibit stasis over very short time scales are not considered living fossils; what is poorly-defined is the time scale over which the morphology must persist for that lineage to be recognized as a living fossil.
+Lineages that exhibit stasis over very short time scales are not considered living fossils; what is poorly defined is the time scale over which the morphology must persist for that lineage to be recognized as a living fossil.

-The term "living fossil" is much misunderstood in popular media in particular, in which it often is used meaninglessly.
+The term living fossil is much misunderstood in popular media in particular, in which it often is used meaninglessly.
 In professional literature the expression seldom appears and must be used with far more caution, although it has been used inconsistently.

 One example of a concept that could be confused with "living fossil" is that of a "Lazarus taxon", but the two are not equivalent; a Lazarus taxon (whether a single species or a group of related species) is one that suddenly reappears, either in the fossil record or in nature, as if the fossil had "come to life again".
 In contrast to "Lazarus taxa", a living fossil in most senses is a species or lineage that has undergone exceptionally little change throughout a long fossil record, giving the impression that the extant taxon had remained identical through the entire fossil and modern period.
 Because of the mathematical inevitability of genetic drift, though, the DNA of the modern species is necessarily different from that of its distant, similar-looking ancestor.
 They almost certainly would not be able to cross-reproduce, and are not the same species.